 5/31/21: The Stuttering Lab welcomes Olivia Book, MaKenna Dahlgrin, and Carly Johnson as UCARE mentees for Summer '21!
 They will be working on a variety of projects related to the psychosocial aspects of stuttering.

 4/22/21: Congrats to Chloe Strong whose presentation on her UCARE project and honor's thesis was selected as a winner from the College of Education and Human Sciences at Nebraska Student Research Days.
 [Watch here]

 1/20/21: To celebrate the inauguration of the first POTUS who stutters, Dr. Naomi Rodgers shares her experiences with stuttering on NPR's Short Wave podcast.
 [Listen here]

-12/17/20: New clinical focus paper out of the UNL Stuttering Lab was published in Perspectives of the ASHA Special Interest Groups on "Using Solution-Focused Principles with Older Children and their Parents to Elicit Perspectives of Therapeutic Change."
+12/17/20: New clinical focus paper out in Perspectives of the ASHA Special Interest Groups titled "Using Solution-Focused Principles with Older Children and their Parents to Elicit Perspectives of Therapeutic Change."
 This was an international effort to share some practice-based evidence on the use of counseling strategies with families of kids who stutter.

 11/21/20: Dr. Naomi Rodgers was awarded a New Investigators Research Grant from the American Speech-Language-Hearing Foundation.
 She will collaborate with Dr. Mike Dodd (UNL Professor of Psychology) to use eyetracking technology to study visual social attention among adolescents who stutter.